-S. Korean investigators look into alleged artist blacklist
+South Korea investigators look into alleged artist blacklist

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

 Artists have complained about censorship.
 In 2014, organizers of the Busan International Film Festival clashed with the city’s mayor who unsuccessfully tried to block a documentary on a ferry sinking earlier that year that killed more than 300 people, a disaster partially blamed on government incompetence and corruption.

-The mayor of Gwangju recently admitted he was pressured by the government to exclude a painting satirizing Park from the city’s biannual art fair in 2014.
+The mayor of another city, Gwangju, recently acknowledged he was pressured by the government to exclude a painting satirizing Park from an art fair in 2014.

 Park’s alleged backlist reportedly included some of South Korea’s most famous cultural figures, including “Oldboy” film director Park Chan-wook and poet Ko Un, whose name frequently surfaces in discussions for the Nobel literature prize.

-They were listed for putting their names on statements criticizing the government over the 2014 ferry disaster and supporting opposition candidates during presidential and mayoral elections, according to Do Jong-hwan, an opposition lawmaker who broke the list to the media.
+They had signed statements criticizing the government for its handling of the 2014 ferry disaster and supported opposition candidates during presidential and mayoral elections, according to Do Jong-hwan, an opposition lawmaker who broke the list to the media.

-Artists’ groups say that the allegedly blacklisted individuals, who also include thespians, painters, and musicians, have been inexplicably denied financial support available under government programs and prevented from using state venues.
+Artists’ groups say that the allegedly blacklisted individuals, including actors, theater directors, painters and musicians, have been inexplicably denied financial support available under government programs and prevented from using state venues.

-Former Culture Minister Yoo Jinryong, who stepped down in July 2014, amid a fallout with Park, said in a recent radio interview that the blacklist, which was updated several times before he left, was passed to the ministry through Mo or another presidential secretary.
+Former Culture Minister Yoo Jinryong, who stepped down in 2014 amid a fallout with Park, said in a recent radio interview that the blacklist was passed to the ministry through Mo and another presidential secretary.

-Cho Yoonsun, the current culture minister who was Park’s senior secretary for political affairs from June 2014 to May 2015, denied Yoo’s accusation that she was involved in creating the list, telling lawmakers she has never even seen it.
+Cho Yoonsun, the current culture minister who was Park’s senior secretary for political affairs from June 2014 to May 2015, denied Yoo’s accusation that she was involved in creating the list, telling lawmakers she has never seen such a list.

 The special prosecution team began investigating the blacklist allegations following a complaint submitted by a group of artists.